Netherlands entry requirements for Algeria passport holders

 Proof of accommodation

-Have a hotel reservation, rental agreement, or a signed invitation letter from your host in the Netherlands ready.
-Immigration may ask for it at the border.Recommended
+Have a hotel reservation, hostel booking, or a signed invitation letter from your host in the Netherlands.
+Immigration officers at the border may ask to see it, especially if you're staying with friends or family.Recommended

 Proof of funds